dd84ai/mc-techno-server/README.md

 # dependencies for client and server:

-Tested in Kubuntu 20.04

-- sudo apt-get install openjdk-8-jre
-- sudo apt-get install openjfx
+- install docker-compose and run

+- docker-compose up -d

 # running client